 Sometimes, however, this is not possible.
 Some dogs react to things that you might think are not a big deal.

-Example: when I wanted to throw a garbage bag into the garbage can.
-My youngest dog freaked out.
+Example: when I wanted to throw a garbage bag into the garbage can, my youngest dog freaked out.
 Although she had never shown fear of a garbage bag her whole life.
-It was the moment when I opened the garbage can to throw the sack into the garbage can.
-That scared her.
+It was the moment when I opened the garbage can to throw the bag into the garbage can.
+That scared her!